 The genomic DNA of cancer cells can be shed into circulation, usually due to cancer cell death (apoptosis or necrosis) or release from viable cells.
 Once the genomic DNA of a cancer cell is shed into the blood stream, it is called circulating tumor DNA (ctDNA).

 The IvyGene test measures the methylation status of cell-free DNA extracted from blood samples at specific target sites that have been demonstrated to be hypermethylated when certain cancers are present.

-The IvyGene test does not detect tissue of origin.
+No. The IvyGene test does not detect tissue of origin.

 Unlike many genetic tests that use DNA mutations to determine the propensity or possibility of developing cancer over time, the IvyGene test measures DNA methylation at specific target sites that indicates disease presence at the time of testing.

 No. The analyte of the IvyGene test is cell-free DNA that is present in whole blood samples.

 The IvyGene test is not classified as a cancer screening test.

 The sensitivity is approximately 84% for patients who have clinically confirmed breast, colon, liver or lung cancer and are not currently undergoing cancer treatment.
 These numbers are subject to change as the use for the IvyGene test to confirm the presence of cancer for additional cancer types is investigated.